cesehub/cesehub/README.md

 jekyll b
 ```

-The start the static website on your local machine:
+Then start the static website on your local machine:

 ```
 jekyll s